gabrielchaves7/origin_ui/README.md

     ```flutter -d chrome drive --driver=test_driver/integration_test.dart --target=integration_test/main_test.dart --web-port=8080```

 ---

+## Continuous Integration 🤖
+On each pull request and push, the CI `formats`, `lints`, and `tests` the code.
+This ensures the code remains consistent and behaves correctly as you add functionality or make changes.
+The project uses [Very Good Workflows][very_good_coverage_link] for Code coverage.

+---
 ## Working with Translations 🌐

 This project relies on [flutter_localizations][flutter_localizations_link] and follows the [official internationalization guide for Flutter][internationalization_link].